Would you like to get to know a marketing channel with one of the highest conversion rates (35%) compared to others?

 What can we derive from the above text message statistics for practical real estate marketing?

-Overall, the quite favorable marketing key performance indicators of text message marketing and prospecting show that this marketing channel should be part of your real estate marketing plan.
+Overall, the quite favorable marketing key performance indicators of real estate SMS marketing and prospecting show that this marketing channel should be part of your real estate marketing plan.

 Due to the better reachability of potential clients, higher click-through rates, response rates, and conversion rates, you will likely have lower costs per acquisition and a higher return on investment.

 SMS Marketing Compliance with Opt-Ins

 While all of the above data looks promising, and you might want to dive right into text message marketing, you may want to ensure that you comply with current regulations.